Evaluating and Improving Interactions with Hazy Oracles: Acknowledgments

-{\paragraph{Acknowledgements} Toyota Research Institute (``TRI'') provided funds to assist the authors with their research but this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.
-This work was also supported by the Google Faculty Research Award.}
+Toyota Research Institute (“TRI”) provided funds to assist the authors with their research but this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.
+This work was also partially supported by NSF CNS 1628987, the Google Faculty Research Award, and a gift from NEC. \fontsize{9.1pt}{10.1pt} \selectfont